memgraph/docs/products/memgraph/v1.2.0/tutorials/marvel-universe.md

 ORDER BY PotentialSpiderDude;
 ```

-We recommend you search for your heroes of interest this way, might save you
+We recommend you search for your heroes of interest this way, which might save you
 some time!

 3) List all the comic issues where Spider-Man (Peter Parker) and Venom (Eddie Brock) appear together: